AbhiXverse/Solidity-journey/Day 06/Solidity Notes.md

     - e.g: game score, short duration timers etc

 4. uint64 (0 to ~3.4x10^38)
-     - with time or very large numbers etc
+     - best for time based values or huge numbers
-     - dfgd
+     - use when you deal with time or very large numbers
-     -
+     - e.g :